 Dry socket is a relatively rare condition that occurs in only 2% patients but serious cases of dry socket can lead to infection.

 Medicinal treatment for dry socket includes pain medications and antibiotics.
-Home remedies can also be used to relieve the radiating pain, inflammation and bad breath associated with dry socket.
+Home remedies for this type of toothache can also be used to relieve the radiating pain, inflammation and bad breath associated with dry socket.

 Home Remedies for Dry Socket: